Yep, still catching up on the string of running events I started 7 weeks before I started the blog. (We’re getting there!)

-The day after Christmas I finally got off my butt and did my first half marathon since I had had open heart surgery.
-Boy oh boy, did it feel great to be back.
+The day after Christmas I finally got off my butt, and did my first half marathon post open heart surgery.
+Goodness gracious, did it feel great to be back.

 I didn’t do a ton of training for Operation Jack.
 It was silly, really.
-I was just trying to race every week, and I could only find a half marathon this week.
+I was just trying to do some kind of race every week, and a half marathon was the shortest one I could find this week.
 (It was the day after Christmas, so I suppose people were busy with their families or some such business like that).

-Then I thought “well, if I do a half marathon still in 2011, I’ll be able to say I had that big surgery in 2010 and then ran another half in 2011, and that will sound somewhat close together (even though I waited forever to start running again).
+Then I thought “well, if I do a half marathon still in 2011, I’ll be able to say I had that big surgery in 2010, then ran another half in 2011.
+That will sound somewhat close together (even though I waited forever to start running again).

 (You can see where my priorities lie.
 Fitness?
 Happiness?
 Not important.
 How about I just try not to look like a loser? ;))